odysseyindia/odyssey-tours/content/english/tim/itineraries/bird-watching-in-north-india/_index.md

       - type: excursion
         url: >-
           /destinations/india/states/uttar-pradesh/cities/agra/excursions/half-day-city-tour-of-agra/
-        title: Half day city tour of Agra
+        title: Afternoon guided tour of the Taj Mahal and Red Fort
         content: >-
-          Agra has much to offer besides the Taj Mahal, such as Agra Fort, a masterpiece of design and construction.
-You then visit Itimad-ud-Daulah’s tomb - better known as the Baby Taj, which also features the same marble inlay work as the Taj Mahal.
-Finally you will visit Mehtab Bagh, a formally laid-out Mughal garden that offers stupendous views of the Taj Mahal, especially in the late afternoon.
+          The Taj Mahal is one of the most fascinating and beautiful monuments in the world.
+About 20,000 workers were employed in its construction, which took some 20 years.
+Agra's Red Fort, built in the form of a half moon on the Yamuna river, is a masterpiece of design.
+The fort's colossal walls are encircled by a moat and contain a maze of buildings, that form a small city within a city.
+You visit both on a half-day guided tour.
         date: ''
         etd: ''
         duration: ''